-The normal expectation for students studying for professional degrees in public affairs, administration, and policy is equivalent to 36 to 48 semester credit hours of study.
-The intentions of this precondition are to ensure significant interaction with other students and with faculty, hands on collaborative work, socialization into the norms and aspirations of the profession, and observations by faculty of students' interpersonal and communication skills.
-Programs departing from campus- centered education by offering distance learning, international exchanges, or innovative delivery systems must demonstrate that the intentions of this precondition are being achieved and that such programs are under the supervision of fully qualified faculty.
+Students should interact and collaborate extensively with faculty and each other, engage in hands on collaborative work, be socialized into the norms and aspirations of the profession, and be able to develop their interpersonal and communication skills through ample faculty observation and feedback.
+The normal expectation is that professional degrees in public service require at least 36 semester credit hours of study, or the equivalent.
+Programs departing from campus-centered education by offering distance learning, international exchanges, or innovative delivery systems must demonstrate that the intentions of this precondition are being achieved and that such programs are under the supervision of fully qualified faculty.
 This determination may include, but is not limited to, evidence of faculty of record, and communications between faculty and students.

-Special Condition: Fast-tracking Programs that combine undergraduate education with a graduate degree in public affairs, administration, and policy in a total of less than six academic years or the equivalent are not precluded from accreditation so long as they meet the criteria of an accredited graduate degree.
+Special Condition: Fast-tracking Programs that combine undergraduate education with a graduate degree in public service in a total of less than six academic years or the equivalent are not precluded from accreditation so long as they meet the criteria of an accredited graduate degree.

-Special Condition: Dual Degrees Programs may allow a degree in public affairs, administration, and policy to be earned simultaneously with a degree in another field in less time than required to earn each degree separately.
-All criteria of an accredited, professional, graduate degree in public affairs, administration, and policy must be met and the electives allowed to satisfy requirements for the other degree must be appropriate as electives for a degree in public affairs, administration, and policy.
+Special Condition: Dual Degrees Programs may allow a degree in public service to be earned simultaneously with a degree in another field in less time than required to earn each degree separately.
+All criteria of an accredited, professional, graduate degree in public service must be met and the electives allowed to satisfy requirements for the other degree must be appropriate as electives for a degree in public service.

-Special Condition: Executive Education Programs may offer a degree in public affairs, administration, and policy designed especially for college graduates who have had at least five years of cumulative experience in public service, including at least three years at the middle-to- upper level.
+Special Condition: Executive Education Programs may offer a degree in public service designed especially for college graduates who have had at least five years of cumulative experience in public service, including at least three years at the middle-to- upper level.
 The degree program must demonstrate that its graduates have emerged with the universal competencies expected of a NASPAA-accredited program, as well as with the competencies distinctive to executive education.

-Please verify program is a member of NASPAA:
+Please verify program is a member of NASPAA: $\Box$

-Is the program at an institution accredited by a U.S. national or regional accrediting body? y/n
+Is the program at an institution accredited by a U.S. national or regional accrediting body? y/n lf no,